-PWLI contracts provide for the build up of something called cash value.
+The ability to collateralize a policy is one of the major pros of whole life insurance.
+Participating whole life insurance contracts provide for the buildup of something called cash value.
 This cash value is contractually guaranteed to be made available to the policy owner through the policy loan and/or surrender provisions.
-These provisions allow the policy owner to collateralize their policy and borrow money from the insurance company, or to surrender paid up insurance and withdraw the premium paid for it.
-A loan which is taken from the insurance company against a policy in this manner will be subject to interest charges and if this interest and future premiums are not paid the contract may lapse and the loan will then be considered a withdrawal and could be subject to taxation.[iii]
+These provisions allow the policy owner to collateralize their policy and borrow money from the insurance company, or to surrender part of the death benefit and withdraw equity from their policy.
+This cycle can help with the accumulation of wealth and the creation of a financial legacy.

 Life Benefits can help you by:

 If you have any questions or if you are interested in setting up a life insurance policy, schedule an appointment with Life Benefits.